wp-plugins/mashsharer/readme.txt

 It puts some beautiful and clean designed Share Buttons on top and end of your posts to get the best most possible social share feedback from your user.
 It´s inspired by the Share buttons Mashable.com is using.

-Free and premium Add-Ons available for Google Analytics, moe Social Networks, responsive design, Velocity Graph, Sticky Share bar, Social Sharing Optimization and much more.
+Free and premium Add-Ons available for Google Analytics, more Social Networks, responsive design, Velocity Graph, Sticky Share bar, Social Sharing Optimization and much more.

 <h3> Mashshare demo </h3>